AdamBoley/Love-Sandwiches/README.md

 Creds.json has been added to the gitignore file, so it will never been shared to Github and thus it and its contents will remain secret

+Since the creds.json file is not shared with Github, it effectively only exists in the Gitpod workspace

+Hence, new workspaces will not contain the creds.json file, so it will need to be re-uploaded.
+This particular workspace has been pinned, so use that to access the workspace and preserve the creds.json file

+This project uses two external Python libraries - google-auth and gspread

+Google-auth uses the creds.json file to set up the authenication

+gspread is used to access and update the information in the love_sandwiches_spreadsheet file

+These libraries are installed with the terminal command `pip3 install gspread google-auth`

+This project needs the entire gspread library, so `import gspread` has been added to the run.py file

+It also needs the Credentials class from the service_account function, so `from google.oauth2.service_account import Credentials` has been added to the run.py file